PyDPainter logo PyDPainter Docs Gallery Download Blog

 Note that you need an existing design to have a visible effect.

 Some AntiAliasing and Smooth examples.
-Original here, can be quickly redone with the Airbrush, or 5-point random brush in various colors.
+Original here, can be quickly redone with the Airbrush tool; 5-points random brush in various colors.

 Note that with a limited palette of 16 or less, the performance of these two modes will depend on the color values available in the palette.
 If you're smoothing red on a black background, but no dark red/brown color is available, PyDPainter will do its best by using purple and dark grays.
 Under no circumstances will it alter the palette for you.